lezcano/geotorch/README.rst

             geotorch.orthogonal(self.cnn, "weight")

         def forward(self, x):
-            # self.linear is lowrank and every kernel of the CNN is orthogonal
+            # self.linear is has rank at most 10 and every 3x3 kernel in the CNN is orthogonal

-    # Use the model as you'd normally do, everything works as in a non-parametrized model
+    # Nothing fancy from here on.
+Use the model as you'd normally do.
     model = Model()

-    # Use your optimizer of choiceas you would normally do.
-Any optimizer works out of the box on any manifold
+    # Use your optimizer of choice.
+Any optimizer works out of the box with any parametrization
     optim = torch.optim.Adam(model.parameters(), lr=lr)